Limits

 If we cannot apply the substitution method to identify the limit of a function, one method we can use is the factoring method.

-Take a look again at the function below
+Retake a look at the function below.

 factoring method 1